 I have been very lucky that my current and past managers over the last 5 years have been very accommodating and understanding in how I deal with my deafness at work.
 Naturally, I am quite a shy person so learning to be assertive about my disability was a struggle at first, especially as many of my colleagues did not realise that I was deaf as my long hair tends to cover the hearing aids.
 However, I believe that being open to requesting what you need is the first step to success in the workplace.

 When looking for work after graduating college or university, my advice to you would be to inform prospective employers about your deafness or disability in your application.
 Do not focus on the negatives and what the disability prevents you from doing, instead you can be proactive in requesting adjustments that help you work better.
-For example, explain that you cannot use phone, but ask if everything in your role can be done my email only.
+For example, explain that you cannot use a phone, but ask if everything in your role can be done by email only.
 Being honest about my disability was key in getting promoted.
 I talked to the head of the department, before applying, and explained that I had all the necessary skills but that I could not use a phone; could the role be fulfilled by using just email and letters, to which the manager confirmed it could.
 I understand that some people are naturally shy or do not want their disability to define them and the choices they make, but being open with your employers is so important to enjoy opportunities and success in the workplace.
-I have found that most managers appreciate the openness and it saves you from awkward conversations when it comes to group trainings and meetings.
+I have found that most managers appreciate the openness and it saves you from awkward conversations when it comes to group training and meetings.

 I hope this blog has demonstrated to you that adapting to change and achieving success is possible when you are open about your disability.
 I wish you all the success in whatever career you choose after graduating!